chrisolido/blue-spork/README.md

-# Terraform template for AWS ECS/Fargate
+# Terraform template for AWS ECS/Fargate test from chris push to git hub

 This terraform setup can be used to setup the AWS infrastructure for a dockerized application running on ECS with Fargate launch